usnistgov/ndn-dpdk/iface/ethface/README.md

 * It's possible to create both VLAN-tagged faces and faces without VLAN headers.
   However, this may not work properly on certain hardware, and thus is not recommended.

-## UDP and VXLAN Tunnel Face
+## UDP, VXLAN, GTP-U Tunnel Face

-UDP and VXLAN tunnels can coexist with Ethernet faces on the same port.
+UDP, VXLAN, GTP-U tunnels can coexist with Ethernet faces on the same port.
-Multiple UDP and VXLAN tunnels can coexist if any of the following is true:
+Multiple tunnels can coexist if any of the following is true:

 * One of *vlan*, *localIP*, and *remoteIP* is different.
 * Both are UDP tunnels, and one of *localUDP* and *remoteUDP* is different.
 * Between a UDP tunnel and a VXLAN tunnel, the UDP tunnel's *localUDP* is not 4789.
+* Between a UDP tunnel and a GTP-U tunnel, the UDP tunnel's *localUDP* is not 2152.
 * Both are VXLAN tunnels, and one of *vxlan*, *innerLocal*, and *innerRemote* is different.
+* Both are GTP-U tunnels, and both *ulTEID* and *dlTEID* are different.

 Caveats and limitations: